Problem Package Format

 Invalid Test Cases

 The data directory may contain directories of test cases that must be rejected by validation.
-Their goal is to ensure integrity and quality of the test data and validation programs.
+Their goal is to ensure the integrity and quality of the test data and validation programs.

-Invalid input
+Invalid Input

 The files under invalid_input are invalid inputs.
 Unlike in sample and secret, there are no .ans files.
 Each tc.in under invalid_input must be rejected by at least one input validator.

-Invalid output
+Invalid Output

 In particular, for an existing feedback directory dir,